 In Shinto, Japan’s animistic religion every single thing, living or not has a soul or a spirit that is connected to them and they all have their own tale.
 Japanese people are therefore taught from a young age to treat all things with great respect and care.

-This is the reason for Japanese having their own animals, spirits, ghosts which have great luck and wealth of all sorts attributed to them.
-In this piece I would like to introduce you to some of the key lucky charms, mystic animals and other entities which bring wealth and prosperity to their bearers.
+This is the reason for the Japanese having their own animals, spirits, ghosts which have great luck and wealth of all sorts attributed to them.
+In this piece, I would like to introduce you to some of the key lucky charms, mystic animals and other entities that bring wealth and prosperity to their bearers.